 ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Battery charge Verify level of battery charge is sufficient for planned trip.
-Parking brake Shift from park and listen for the release sound of the parking brake mechanism.
+Parking brake Apply brake and shift from park.
+Listen for the release sound of the parking brake mechanism.
 Power Switch Turn the key to the OFF position to verify if motor and gauge will shut down.